 In October 2023, the Parent Company executed transfer deeds wherein other shareholders of AGPL transferred the remaining 78.83% ownership to the Parent Company.
 As a result, AGPL becomes a wholly owned subsidiary.
-AGPL has no operations and its minimal net liability amounting to P1.10 million.
+AGPL has no operations and its minimal net liability amounting to ₱1.86 million and ₱1.10 million as of December 31, 2024 and 2023, respectively.